dzzh/elfstatsd/README.md

 * `/var/run/elfstatsd`: for `.pid` file

-All of these paths can be re-declared in `settings.py`.
+All of these paths can be changed in `settings.py`.
 Make sure that a user launching daemon has write access to all of them.

 ## Test

 ### Running unit tests:

 Elfstatsd uses `py.test` as its testing framework.
 It is not defined as requirement for a project and you don't need in it to build and run the daemon.
-However, in case you want to make changes to the code and run the available tests, you can execute `python setup.py test`.
+However, in case you want to make changes to the code and run the available tests to make sure your changes didn't break the available functionality, you can execute `python setup.py test`.
 If `py.test` is not installed at your machine, it will be downloaded automatically.

 ## Configuration